Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

 In this panel, in each subdirectory defined in [4.1.3](#413-Turn-into-fasta), all sequences will be transferred to the new output directory by genes.
-Here three options are present :
+Three outcomes are possible:

 • You have **no** sequences in the directory, as such a placeholder sequence, containing only "N" is created and moved.